DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/initial-release-of-ecf-2.md

 * Create improved API documentation for lead providers in the style of NPQ
 * Build a service for appropriate bodies to check their training data
 * Create improved ways for schools and lead providers to make changes to ECT and mentor records, rather than support or developers
-* Include in the data model reliable tracking of more changes to data, such as eligibility
+* Include in the data model reliable tracking of more changes to data, such as eligibility for training or funding
-* Create an API for lead providers with the same endpoints
+* Create an API for lead providers with the same endpoints, so we don't cause too much work for them
-* Build improved support tooling and processes, in the same place as finance tooling Make changes to the services to follow changes to ECF policy in 2025
+* Build improved support tooling and processes, in the same place as finance tooling
+* Make changes to the services to follow changes to ECF policy in 2025
-* Enable grant funding for mentors
+* Enable grant funding to schools to backfill mentors while they are completing training

 ### Capture and manage ECF data to facilitate payments to providers and enable effective contract management

 To meet this purpose in our initial release, we will:
-* Build a way for payments to be calculated for lead provider training
+* Build a way for payments to be calculated for lead provider training, so lead providers are paid the right amount
-* Improve the validation rules over the lead provider API
+* Improve the validation rules over the lead provider API, so data can be submitted efficiently
-* Apply the simplification for contracts for 2025
+* Apply the simplification for contracts for 2025, so we're up to date with current ECF policy
 * Build improved internal tooling and processes for finances that works with other support tooling
 * Show the right data over the Lead provider API, e.g. induction start date, whilst maintaining backwards compatibility
-* Give a specification of API changes to lead providers
+* Give a specification of API changes to lead providers, so they're informed of what we hope to do

 ### Capture and manage ECF data to monitor impact of policy and programmes

 To meet this purpose in our initial release, we will:
-* Create success metrics for the services with the CPD Data Insights team
+* Create success metrics for the services with the Data Insights team
 * Create an improved data model which is easier to query to monitor impact
-* Use the Ruby Analytics gem and stream data to Big Query to work with Looker Studio
+* Use tools to help us measure and visualise data for how the service is used

 ###  Inform users about DfE-funded ECF programmes

 To meet this purpose in our initial release, we will:
-* Create a communications plan to inform users of the changes in ECF 2.0 and how to access the new service
+* Create a communications plan to inform users of the changes in ECF 2 and how to access the new service
 * Improve the naming of the services, their start pages, how they are separated and any key terms within our remit
-* Plan communications incorporating what is already done for ECF1 and the Lead Provider API to ensure registration of ECTs and payments to LPs continues to be successful
+* Plan communications incorporating what is already done for ECF 1 and the Lead Provider API to ensure registration of early career teachers and payments to lead providers continues to be successful